Stunning modern renovation incorporating plenty of natural wood creates open concept modern home by Bates Masi Architects. See all photos here.

 This home is one of the best examples of the alchemy of thoughtful design and sustainability we’ve yet experienced.

 The rear of the home features an extensive lower patio on raised natural wood, allowing for sheltered seating beneath the balcony and a full dining area.
 Floor to ceiling glass on the upper level, with multiple sliding doors, allows for natural light and air to fill the home.
+Having a respect of greatest telecom administrations Zong have something more to offers to its important clients.
+Along these lines, Zong is giving ADD-ons to buy in with any of the above zong internet pacakges.
+Notwithstanding, Add-ons can be bought in just when you expended your 80% Data.

 This angled view of the balcony highlights the natural wood flooring throughout both patio levels, the unique twin teardrop chairs below, and exposed beams over folding chairs above.